RajidiSahithi/Session_10/README.md

 * Prints out a summary of the average test loss, accuracy, and number of samples in the test set.

 ## [LR_SCHEDULAR]
-The learning rate finder is a method to discover a good learning rate for most gradient based optimizers.
+The learning rate finder is a method to discover a good learning rate for most gradient-based optimizers.
 The LRFinder method can be applied on top of every variant of the stochastic gradient descent, and most types of networks.
 * LR FINDER SYNTAX:
 <pre>
 optimizer = optim.Adam(model.parameters(), lr=1e-3, weight_decay=1e-4)